mike10004/stormpath-account-manager/README.md

   to the appspot-hosted authorized redirect URI for your Google Cloud project, without the query part; i.e. https://your-app-id.appspot.com/callback

+### Use JDK 7 to build

+You may run into class version problems if you use JDK 8.
+Project has been built and deployed successfully with JDK 7.

 ## Why you might want to deploy this application

 The conditions that would make this application useful for you are: